 School ELAs help students with enrolling and withdrawing from a course and with transcript and report card questions about their NCVPS classes.

 - Do you have an unusual situation or special circumstance?
 Open a ticket with our Virtual Support Center, and ask for help from our Outreach and Support team.
 Include as many details as you can in your ticket.
-A member from the outreach team will contact you.
+A member of the outreach team will contact you.